 Overview

-A seasoned trial and appellate lawyer, Lauren Degnan handles high-stakes, high-risk IP disputes, where hundreds of millions of dollars – even a company’s very existence – are at stake.
+A seasoned trial and appellate lawyer, Lauren Degnan handles high-stakes, high-risk IP disputes, where hundreds of millions of dollars—even a company’s very existence—are at stake.
+As co-leader of the firm’s Appellate Group, she guides the strategy of Fish’s award-winning appellate practice.

 Lauren represents technology and medical device clients of all sizes, from startups to industry giants, serving as lead counsel in trials and appeals in many forums throughout the nation.

-While Lauren has served as lead counsel in numerous complex patent infringement cases, she is equally adept at keeping her clients out of court.
-She has used her patent infringement litigation and persuasive writing skills to help numerous clients avoid costly and protracted courtroom battles altogether.
-Her talent for successfully resolving cases both inside and outside the courtroom has contributed to her reputation as a trusted legal advisor whose clients value her ability to craft creative solutions for their most challenging legal problems.
+While Lauren has served as lead counsel in numerous complex patent infringement cases, she is equally adept at keeping clients out of court.
+She has used her patent infringement litigation experience and persuasive writing skills to help numerous clients avoid costly and protracted courtroom battles.
+Her talent for successfully resolving cases both inside and outside the courtroom has contributed to her reputation as a trusted legal advisor.
+Clients value her ability to craft creative solutions for their most challenging legal problems.

-A well-known thought leader, Lauren speaks frequently on the topics of patent litigation and PTAB appeals.
-She was named a “Litigation Trailblazer” by The National Law Journal (2021).
+A well-known thought leader, Lauren speaks frequently on the topics of patent litigation and appeals.
+She has been named a “Litigation Trailblazer” by The National Law Journal.

 Experience